putuprema/pokedex-master/README.md

 # Pokedex Master
-Pokedex Master is a simulation for a pokemon master who wants to conquer all legendary pokemons.
+Pokedex Master is a console-based game for a pokemon master who wants to conquer all legendary pokemons.

 ![Screenshot](docs/images/Capture.png)
 ## Features